swgleave/BS-Robot/README.md

 After reviewing example output and plots of the validation loss, it appears that fine tuning a language model on top of pretrained language model produces superior results, when compared with a language model that is trained from scratch (at least for a corpus of this size).
 While the model does produce interesting output, in the future I would like to make modifications to better structure the output from the model.
 Ideas I have include having the model learn to generate titles for articles, using tags to learn and generate different sections of the article (beginning, middle, or end), or having the model learn to generate specific types of articles (examples include gambling picks or mailbag columns).

-TO DO STILL:

--Rewrite code so can be a python script or function.
-Make function input be how many epochs it runs for and prints results.
--Generate additional sentences